flashwing-04/showtime-website/content/ws23/bachelor/b6-avatavr/_index.md

 {{<section title="Scientific Foundations">}}
-The questionnaire weve put together, in order to be used during the testing process, is built upon solid scientific principles to explore the nuanced dynamics of user-avatar interactions.
+The questionnaire we've put together, in order to be used during the testing process, is built upon solid scientific principles to explore the nuanced dynamics of user-avatar interactions.
 Rooted in established psychological theories, we focus on key elements like social presence, trust, affect, and the immersive experience.
 {{</section>}}